-- Development of fluent knowledge, skills and understanding of mathematical methods and concepts - Acquisition, selection and application of mathematical techniques to solve all types of problems - Comprehension, interpretation and communication of mathematical information in a variety of forms appropriate to the information and context
+- 1 Development of fluent knowledge, skills and understanding of mathematical methods and concepts - 2 Acquisition, selection and application of mathematical techniques to solve all types of problems - 3 Comprehension, interpretation and communication of mathematical information in a variety of forms appropriate to the information and context

-Mrs. A. Antoniou
+For clarifications please see the Head of Faculty, Mrs. A. Antoniou